Employee Compensation History

 Note: You can run this data load more than one time.

 Note: Activate uses HR Version 2.0 (NextGen) when loading data during configuration.
-To streamline the import, First Name and Last Name are excluded when not required.
+To simplify the import, First Name and Last Name are excluded when not required.

 Before you begin